RonjaVerkauf/TechBasics2_FinalProject_RonjaVerkauf/Process_Documentation.md

 ✅DIY some adjustments to the case (add a lock and attach the case with cable ties) ✅Make the Demo Video
 ✅Come up with a fun name

+While making the demo video I was actually using the device for the first time "in the field" and for a quite long time over and over again.
+At this point I realized that the time it takes for the notifications to arrive at the user per e-mail is too unpredictable and most of the times also too long.
+The optimal solution would surely be to use a GSM module and notify the user by SMS messages or push notification to a mobile app.
+But that would exceed the financial limits of my project.
+I decided as an interim solution to send the user sms messages by using the REST-API of a SMS serivce provider.
+I decided to use ClickSend because they offer free credits for developers who want to test their service.
+And indeed the SMS notifications were not only much faster, but also the duration between sending and receiving the message was much more constant.
+Making the changes to the sketch was actually very easy and the logic is streight forward.

 And just like that after many weeks of work and a lot of try and error (especially while creating the software component) the **“StayAwayItsMyBike”** security device was finally done.